lslqtz/UToolkit-Public/README.md

 # UToolkit

 UToolkit is an all-in-one utility app for Apple platforms.
-It brings together calculation, conversion, developer, diagnostics, and hardware tools in a single native app for iPhone, iPad, Mac Catalyst, and visionOS.
+It brings together calculation, conversion, developer, diagnostics, network, document, color, QR code, and serial tools in a single native app for iPhone, iPad, Mac Catalyst, and visionOS.

 ## Features